TUIlmenauAMS/BlackBoxOptimizerSPcomparison/README.md

 Gerald Schuller: "Fast Black-Box Optimizers for Low Delay Audio Source Separation", ICASSP 2024 satellite workshop [HSCMA 2024](https://sites.google.com/view/hscma2024), Seoul, Korea, and my poster at the [Speech and Audio in the Northeast 2024](https://www.saneworkshop.org/sane2024/) Workshop.
 It also contains the slides for the [talk at Tandom School of Engineering of New York University in September 2024](BlackBoxOptimPresentation.pdf), and the slides for the [talk at Seoul National University in August 2025](beamer_black_box_optimization_climate_audio_robotics_with_random_directions.pdf).
+The Python program "bbo_demo_rd_vs_cmaes.py" is a demo implementing and comparing our Random Directions optimizer with the CMAES method, as shown in the SNU talk.

 Video demos for the talk: